sgur/vim-f8/README.md

-vim-flake8
+vim-f8
 ===============

-`vim-flake8` is a Vim plugin that checks the buffer with flake8 when saved.
+`vim-f8` is a Vim plugin that checks the buffer with flake8 when saved.

 [Flake8](http://pypi.python.org/pypi/flake8/) is a wrapper around PyFlakes (static syntax checker), PEP8 (style checker) and Ned's MacCabe script (complexity checker).

-This plugin also provide flake8 compilr.
+This plugin also provide flake8 compiler script.

 Usage:
 ------

-### On update buffers
+### On updating buffers

 1. open \*.py
 2. `:write` or `:update` the buffer